 Easily the best time of year at the point.
 Migration begins as early as August and continues into December.
 The best period being from mid September to mid October.
 During this period one can see over 20 species of warbler during the right conditions and the number of birds is simply awesome.
 Big single species fallouts are possible like last fall when local birder Jack Dozier and I witnessed a spectacle movement of Palm Warbler, easily numbering into the thousands.

-The fall is also the best season for rarities and species recorded over the years have included Say's Phoebe, Rufous Hummingbird, Allen's Hummingbird, Swainson's Hawk, Groove-billed Ani, Brown Noddy (Hurricane blown), Bronzed Cowbird, Yellow-headed Blackbird, Brown-crested Flycatcher, Black-headed Grosbeak and Western Tanager.
-Scissor-tailed Flycatcher, Vermillion Flycatcher, Lark Sparrow, Dark-eyed Junco and White-winged Dove are annual sometimes in good numbers.
+The fall is also the best season for rarities and species recorded over the years have included Brown Noddy (hurricane blown), Swainson's Hawk, Groove-billed Ani, Rufous Hummingbird, Allen's Hummingbird, Say's Phoebe, Brown-crested Flycatcher, Bronzed Cowbird, Yellow-headed Blackbird, Black-headed Grosbeak and Western Tanager.
+Scissor-tailed Flycatcher, Vermilion Flycatcher, Lark Sparrow, Dark-eyed Junco and White-winged Dove are annual, sometimes in good numbers.
 Most of the rarities are found by resident birder's Jack Dozier (put the site on the map) and John Murphy especially in their well stocked bird-friendly yards.

 Birds you can see here include:

 Site Information

 History and Use